 Working as a compliance intern under experienced compliance officers can make you more skilled and competent.
 The best place to find internship opportunities is in your college.

-Ask your professors or guidance counsellors to check if there are any compliance internship opportunities available.
+Ask your professors or guidance counsellors to check if compliance internship opportunities are available.
 Alternatively, search online to find openings for compliance interns.

 Step 4: Gain Work Experience

 Most firms prefer candidates with prior experience.
 It convinces them that the potential candidate can handle the work duties and the compliance department's frantic pace.